What is PPC and how does it work?

 How much does it cost?

-You can generally spend as much or as little as you want, though it’s well worth being aware that many agencies will have a minimum spend limit and a minimum contract period.
+You can generally spend as much or as little as you want, though it’s well worth being aware that, if you chose to work with an agency (who will manage your campaigns for you) then many will have a minimum spend limit and a minimum contract period.

 Like any new marketing effort, PPC campaigns need time to get themselves set up and settled.
 If you’ve decided to give it a go yourself, you should really allow at least six months for a trial before you write it off, or decide to invest more.

-If you’re going to an agency, they usually charge a fee split into two:
+If you’re going to outsource it, many agencies usually charge a fee split into two:

 1. A management fee – this is what they’re charging for their time and expertise in setting up and managing your campaign for you